End-to-End Learning on 3D Protein Structure for Interface Prediction: Conclusion

-One hypothesis as to why SASNet's CNNs are able to transfer so well for these tasks is that proteins are highly spatially hierarchical and regular in nature, as well as being governed by the same underlying laws of physics, making them a good fit for the stacked convolutional framework.
+One hypothesis as to why SASNet's CNNs are able to generalize so well for this task is that proteins form hierarchical structures whose formation is driven primarily by local interatomic forces, making protein structures a good fit for the stacked convolutional framework.
 Though these properties are well understood at the lowest levels (only 22 amino acids are genetically encoded, each having a fixed atomic composition), the definitions become less precise as we move up the hierarchy.
 Amino acids often form secondary structure elements such as alpha-helices and beta-sheets.
 At a higher level, parts of the protein can form into independent and stable pieces of 3D structure known as protein domains.
-Finally, whole proteins can be built out of these domains.
 Many motifs are shared between proteins at all levels of this hierarchy.
-Current schemes for classifying protein structure often rely on manually curated hierarchies \parencite{Andreeva2014} that are not able to cleanly capture all possible variations.
-Thus, CNNs may be able not only to capture the known relationships between structural elements at different scales, but also to derive new relations that have not been fully characterized.
-Further investigation of the learned filters could yield insight into the nature of these higher-level structural patterns, allowing for a better understanding of protein structure.
+CNNs may be able not only to capture the known relationships between structural elements at different scales, but also to derive new relations that have not been fully characterized.
+Further investigation of the learned filters could yield insight into the nature of these higher-level structural patterns, allowing for a better understanding of protein structure and its relationship to protein-protein interactions.